jaisonpjohn/vertx-demo/README.md

 [![Build Status](http://ec2-54-71-127-226.us-west-2.compute.amazonaws.com/api/badges/jaisonpjohn/vertx-demo/status.svg)](http://ec2-54-71-127-226.us-west-2.compute.amazonaws.com/jaisonpjohn/vertx-demo)

 # vertx-demo
 This is to demo vertx microservice.
-This simple microservice has put endpoint to PUT a JSON message in local filesystem and generate an id (UUID) and return, it has a curresponding GET endpoint to expose the same item given the id.
+This simple microservice has put endpoint to PUT a JSON message in local filesystem and generate an id (UUID) and return.
+Also it has a curresponding GET endpoint to expose the same item for the given id.

 ---